marmelab/react-admin/UPGRADE.md

 Material-ui's implementation of the autocomplete input has radically changed.
 React-admin maintains backwards compatibility, except for the `filter` prop, which no longer makes sense in the new impementation.

+## `<Datagrid>` No Longer Accepts `options`, `headerOptions`, `bodyOptions`, and `rowOptions` props

+Material-ui's implementation of the `<Table>` component has reduced dramatically.
+Therefore, all the advanced features of the datagrid are no longer available from react-admin.

+If you need a fixed header, row hover, multi-row selection, or any other material-ui 0.x `<Table>` feature, you'll need to implement your own `<Datagrid>` alternative, e.g. using the library recommended by material-ui, [DevExtreme React Grid](https://devexpress.github.io/devextreme-reactive/react/grid/).

 ## `<DateInput>` Stores a Date String Instead Of a Date Object

 The value of the `<DateInput>` used to be a `Date` object.
 It's now a `String`, i.e. a stringified date.
 If you used `format` and `parse` to convert a string to a `Date`, you can now remove these props: